 Introduction

-Leeks are root vegetables that look quite similar to onions, to which they are related.
+Leeks are in the Amaryllidaceae family, in the genus Allium, along with onions, scallions, and garlic.
 Their flavor is onion-like but much milder.
-Unlike onions, leeks don't form much of a bulb on the end of the root.
+Unlike onions, leeks don't form much of a bulb on the end of the stem.
 Instead, they remain cylindrical, with perhaps a slight bulge at the end.
-The leek is a vegetable that belongs, along with onion and garlic, to the genus Allium, currently placed in family Amaryllidaceae, subfamily Allioideae.
-Historically many scientific names were used for leeks, which are now treated as cultivars of Allium ampeloprasum.
+Historically many scientific names were used for leeks, which are now categorized as cultivars of Allium ampeloprasum.

 Types and Varieties